-A Guide To The Common Pests Found In Reno, Nevada
+A Guide To The Common Pests Found In Fernley, Nevada

 Are you looking to learn more about the common pest pressures found in your area?
 If so, then our pest library is for you!
-Listed below are some common pests found in and around Reno, Nevada.
+Listed below are some common pests found in and around Fernley, Nevada.
 This quick reference page will provide some helpful information about the insects that frequently invade our Nevada homes and businesses.

 Ants are common household invaders.
 They are social creatures that live in diverse habitats.
 All ants have three body regions - head, thorax, and abdomen.
 They also have six legs and a pair of antennae.
 The reproductives (queens and kings) are the only members of the colony that are winged.
 These winged ants emerge from mature colonies a few times a year in large swarms to mate and create new nests.
 Ants range in size and come in a variety of colors, including black, brown, red, or yellow, depending on their exact species.
 Some ants are nuisance pests and pose no danger to people or property, while others have the potential to cause extensive structural damage, bite and sting, or spread significant diseases.